 - Participate in a personal interview with a member of the nursing faculty.

-- Submit a professional experiences form which details any professional research, certification, leadership, or work related activities.
+- Submit a professional experience form which details any of your professional research, certification, leadership, or work-related activities.

 Administered by the College Board, Advanced Placement (AP) credit may be awarded for courses taken in high school dependent upon the AP exam scores achieved.
 Students should send an official copy of their scores directly to the Admissions Office.
 AP credit cannot be used to fulfill SUNY Poly’s requirement for the satisfactory completion of one upper-division writing course.
 In addition, AP credits in biology, chemistry, environmental science or physics will only fulfill SUNY Poly’s requirement for the satisfactory completion of one laboratory course in the physical sciences when a score of 4 or 5 has been achieved on any of the four AP examinations.
 Refer to listing of AP examinations and acceptable scores.
 SUNY Poly College Board Code: 0755.